-Introduction to the AIM CCI Team and Bundles
+Introduction to the Community Care Bundles

 AIM CCI develops maternal safety bundles for use in non-hospital settings such as outpatient and community-based clinical facilities, as well as by other social and supportive services agencies that may be a touchpoint during the pregnancy and postpartum journey.